Risk management or collection? Framework or foundations? Which of these activities is the most important and the noblest?

 Some credit managers will assert that their objective is to assess and then control customer risk with the appropriate tools and using their skills and technical expertise.
 Certainly, but here they confuse the end and the means.
 Risk management is not an end in itself but only a means to achieve the company's objective of developing its turnover and getting paid on time.

-In addition, he will be able to observe any deterioration in a buyer's payment behavior, which is often the first warning of a company's financial difficulties, and will thus contribute to a fair assessment of the risk of non-payment.
+In addition, he or she will be able to observe any deterioration in a buyer's payment behavior, which is often the first warning of a company's financial difficulties, and will thus contribute to a fair assessment of the risk of non-payment.

 It is therefore in its entirety that a customer account must be understood.
 In addition, credit analysis tools are mainly based on information from the past, in particular financial statements, which can quickly appear to be out of date given the acceleration of economic times.
 Taking into account the situation of the customer account from a debt collection point of view is therefore all the more relevant as it is current.